prebid/prebid.github.io/dev-docs/modules/userId.md

 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.
 * **ID5 ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
-* **Id Link - Identity Link** – it calls out to a URL that responds with user’s identity link.
+* **Identity Link** – it calls out to a URL that responds with user’s IdentityLink envelope.
 The result is stored in the user’s browser configurable storage for future requests and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.

 ## How It Works